M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq66"></a>
 **(66) Is FairEmail available in the Google Play Family Library?**

-Der Preis für FairEmail ist dafür zu niedrig, niedriger als bei fast allen ähnlichen Apps, und es müssen [zu viele Gebühren und Steuern](#user-content-faq19) entrichtet werden.
-Google kassiert alleine schon 30 % dafür, dass FairEmail in der [Google Play-Familienmediathek](https://support.google.com/googleone/answer/7007852) zur Verfügung gestellt wird.
+The price of FairEmail is too low, lower than that of most similar apps, and there are [too many fees and taxes](#user-content-faq19), Google alone already takes 30 %, to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
 Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.

 <br />